 - International mail must be separated from domestic mail.

 - If several letter envelopes are to be metered, please overlap the flaps if sealing is required.

 - All large envelopes must be sealed.

 - Please do not use staples to secure mail.

 The following items must carry postage at first-class or priority mail rates:

-- Matter wholly or partially handwritten or type-written, originals or carbons, invoices, and postcards.
+- Mail wholly or partially handwritten or typewritten, originals or carbons, invoices, and postcards

 All first-class mail not exceeding 70 pounds is considered priority mail.
 Use priority mail when you want delivery in two to three days.
 There is a flat rate up to five pounds.
 Please note that priority mail is not insured or trackable.
 Priority mail envelopes are available at no charge at the mail center.

 Standard Mail Rate Items

 Standard mail is an economical way to ship items that weigh more than 11 ounces.